Skip to main content Skip to main menu Skip to search box

 • Rate NEM – customers that successfully complete(d) an application for net metering service on or after January 1, 2025

-Note: Electric customers installing a distributed generation facility and seeking net metering in Illinois must provide an Installer Certification Form, a Net Metering Application and a copy of the installation invoice.
+Note: Electric customers installing a distributed generation facility and seeking net metering in Illinois must provide an Installer Certification Form, a Net Energy Metering Application and a copy of the installation invoice.

 Home Solar Net-billing